boodrift1/bored27-v0.2/README.md

 # bored27-v0.2
-*WARNING: This PCB has not been tested.
+*WARNING: This PCB has not been tested and there is currently no firmware available for it.

 bored27 - 27 key PCB inspired by flurples' cardboard keyboard: https://www.youtube.com/watch?v=sVInBOLSqoM <br />
 designed for use with plate provided in original video description